brainhackorg/brainhack_cloud/content/en/admins/_index.md

 ## Overview

-This section describe how the Admin team manages users and projects on the Oracle Cloud.
+This section describes how the Admin team manages users and projects on the Oracle Cloud.

 ## Feedback & Inquiries